dlavrushko-capgemini/dst-java/README.md

-Placeholder reporsitory for Java 20 web application built with JSP
+Placeholder repository for Java 20 web application built with JSP